Office: MSEE354, Office Hours: Please email me for appointment.

 Other Ph.D. students with whom I work or worked actively:

-Sarah Sellke (during 2007-2009) Sarah is currently a visiting assistant professor of Department of Statistics, Purdue University.
+Sarah Sellke (during 2007-2009) Sarah is currently a continuing lecturer of Department of Statistics, Purdue University.

-Dimitrios Koutsonikolas (during 2008-2010) Dimitrios is currently an assistant professor of Computer Science and Engineering, University at Buffalo.
+Dimitrios Koutsonikolas (during 2008-2010) Dimitrios is currently an associate professor of Computer Science and Engineering Department, University at Buffalo.

 Princeton University, USA, 2002 – 2005,